jkirsteins/vgfblog/content/post/2019-29-12-speccing-out-the-budget-model.md

 - in the `BudgetInterval` extensions, I initialize a `DateTimeOffset` using a default calendar.
 This is going to be a Gregorian calendar.
 How will this impact [Japanese users](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.japanesecalendar?view=netframework-4.8), for example?
 - I need to be wary of introducing rounding errors when calculating budget modifier values for different time periods.
 If a budget modifier falls within a period only partially, we want to take into account a partial value.
 In the adjacent period, we want to use the remaining value.
 This is a perfect opportunity for subtle rounding errors to creep in, and display non-matching allocated amounts in different periods.

+## Off-budget transactions

+Savvy budgeters might point out that I have overlooked off-budget transactions and accounts.
+There are a few use cases for having this feature:

+1. Imagine you have three accounts.
+Two are day-to-day checkings accounts, and one is a savings account.
+You want money transfers between the checkings accounts to not affect the budget (it does not matter where the money is parked, just what you plan to spend it on).
+2. You might want to have an investment account.
+If you own stocks, you probably do not want their value fluctuations to affect your budget.
+3. Liabilities.
+If you lend money to someone, you would expect your net worth to remain the same, but the amount available for budgeting to decrease.

+All of these can be achieved by having accounts with different types, where the underlying transactions are tracked (to determine your net worth), but not counted towards the budget.

+VGF does not have these account types yet, but the entry point to supporting this would probably be in the `ITransactionStore.GetSumInPeriod` method.
+The budget does not care about the details, only what amount (that counts towards to the budget) has been spent.

 ## And that's it folks